 Zumiez (ZUMZ) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the clothing retailer had lost 7.04% over the past month, lagging the Retail-Wholesale sector's loss of 3.08% and the S&P 500's loss of 1.17% in that time.
+Prior to today's trading, shares of the clothing retailer had gained 0.95% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 0.12% and the S&P 500's loss of 0.14% in that time.

-ZUMZ will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from ZUMZ as it approaches its next earnings report date.
 The company is expected to report EPS of $0.59, up 7.27% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $260.37 million, up 4.65% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.16 per share and revenue of $1.02 billion.
-These totals would mark changes of +20.67% and +4.45%, respectively, from last year.
+ZUMZ's full-year Zacks Consensus Estimates are calling for earnings of $2.16 per share and revenue of $1.02 billion.
+These results would represent year-over-year changes of +20.67% and +4.45%, respectively.

-Any recent changes to analyst estimates for ZUMZ should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for ZUMZ.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ZUMZ is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ZUMZ is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that ZUMZ has a Forward P/E ratio of 14.14 right now.
-This represents a premium compared to its industry's average Forward P/E of 11.75.
+Digging into valuation, ZUMZ currently has a Forward P/E ratio of 14.77.
+For comparison, its industry has an average Forward P/E of 11.77, which means ZUMZ is trading at a premium to the group.

 Click to get this free report